luminaxster/SWE432/README.md

 ```
 # Coming soon
-## Session 4: From Fetch to Axios	- September 14th
 ## Session 5: A Chat on Fire!	- September 21st
 ## Session 6: Servlet Microservices	- September 28th
 ## Session 7: Reacting to Client Requests using Microservices	- October 19th